ministryofjustice/security-guidance/docs/web-check.md

 The fully-qualified domain name or URL is required.
 It must be publicly accessible from the general Internet and present as a website on HTTP \(TCP/80\) and/or HTTPS \(TCP/443\).

-MOJ is permitted to use the service for free as a central government organisation, but suppliers to MOJ currently are not.
+The MOJ is permitted to use the service for free as a central government organisation, but suppliers to MOJ currently are not.

 ### Get started